jasonewall/hex/hex_repo/README.md

 I'll welcome contributors but keep in mind the following:

-### No byte code manipulation
+### No byte code manipulation of "business classes"

 It's a pretty common practice for a lot of JVM based ORMs out there.
 I'd like to see something that doesn't do it.
+At first I tried to do zero byte manipulation, but that seemed excessively idealistic.
+I'm breaking down and allowing the creating of subclasses off of model objects.

 ### All queries map to POJOs

-All mapping metadata should be declared outside of the "Model" classes.
+All mapping metadata should be able to be declared outside of the "Model" classes.

     NOTE: As of now I still haven't figured out how I'm going to declare custom mapping of fields to columns.